-In this section, we describe the coding scheme that yields Theorem~\ref{thm:main}.
-For the encoding, we assign to each source sequence \( \bo{x} \) a random \( nR \)-bit codeword sampled from some specific conditional distribution \( P_{\bo{C}|\bo{x}} \).
-For the decoding, consider a bipartite graph \( \cG \) with a set \( \cV_L \) of \( nR \) left vertices and a set \( \cV_R \) of \( n \) right vertices, as illustrated in Fig.~\ref{fig:scheme_new}.
-The left vertices correspond to codeword components, whereas the right vertices correspond to the estimates of the source components.
-Each right vertex \( i \in \mathcal{V}_R \) is connected to \( b \) codeword components, defined as
+In this section, we describe the coding scheme that establishes Theorem~\ref{thm:main}.
+The encoder maps source sequence \( \bo{X} \) to a random \( nR \)-bit codeword drawn according to a carefully designed conditional distribution \( P_{\bo{C}|\bo{X}} \).

+The decoder is defined through a bipartite graph \( \cG \), illustrated in Fig.~\ref{fig:scheme_new}.
+The graph consists of a set \( \cV_L \) of \( nR \) left vertices and a set \( \cV_R \) of \( n \) right vertices.
+The left vertices correspond to the components of the codeword \( \bo{C} \), while each right vertex corresponds to the estimate of a source symbol.
+Right vertex \( i \in \cV_R \) is connected to a subset of \( b \) codeword components